New Jersey Juvenile Conference Committees (JCC)

 Contact Elizabeth NJ Juvenile Defense Lawyers for a Free Consultation

 If you or your child is a juvenile arrested and issued a criminal complaint in New Jersey, it is highly advisable to have a juvenile defense lawyer who is well-acquainted with the different ways, both formal and informal, in which juvenile cases are resolved in New Jersey juvenile cases.
-At The Law Offices of Alissa Hascup, we advocate for minors inside and outside of the courtroom.
+Alissa Hascup advocates for minors inside and outside of the courtroom.
 Call 862-257-1200 now to discuss your specific juvenile matter and receive a free consultation.
-We represent clients in Hackensack, Elizabeth, Newark, Jersey City, Paterson, Woodbridge, New Brunswick, Morristown, Clifton, Fort Lee, and throughout New Jersey.
+She represents clients in Hackensack, Elizabeth, Newark, Jersey City, Paterson, Woodbridge, New Brunswick, Morristown, Clifton, Fort Lee, and throughout New Jersey.